 In 2007, he assembled a board of directors of twelve spiritual leaders from six denominations and founded the Christian Universalist Association (CUA), an ecumenical organization of individuals, ministries and churches that believe in a universalist view of the Gospel.
 Under his leadership as executive director, the CUA grew to thousands of members around the world and developed a ministerial training and ordination program.

 In the 2010’s, Pastor Eric transitioned his career into information technology and the charity sector.
 In 2015, he founded the world’s first digital currency to be distributed by a 501(c)(3) nonprofit organization as a social dividend to help lift people out of poverty.
 Hundreds of thousands of dollars of the cryptocurrency, called Manna, was given away to tens of thousands of people in some of the world’s poorest countries, including a refugee camp in Africa.
 Pastor Eric’s vision also included a children’s savings grant program for impoverished youth and an online social network for targeted direct giving.

-In early 2020, soon after miraculously surviving a car accident, Eric Stetson felt called by the Holy Spirit to return to religious ministry.
+In 2020, Eric Stetson felt called to return to religious ministry.
 He stepped down from the board of Hedge for Humanity, the nonprofit he had founded to oversee the Manna project, so that he could devote his attention to launching the Universal Church of the Restoration.
 Economic justice and poverty alleviation remain key priorities for Pastor Eric in his understanding of the Gospel, as part of his overall philosophy of respecting human dignity and seeing God in every person.

 Our Vision for the Church